redhat-cop/cloud.vmware_ops/roles/content_library/README.md

 # content_library

-A role to manage VMWare content libaries.
+A role to manage VMWare content libraries.
 You can create or delete both local and subscribed content libraries.

-## Requirements
+## Dependencies

 N/A